Trick riding

 Trick riders such as Shirley Lucas and Sharon Lucas became famous horse stunt women doubling for many movie stars such as Marilyn Monroe, Lauren Bacall, Betty Grable, Lana Turner, and many more.
 In films, stunt riders have included Hank Durnew and Ken Maynard (1895–1973).

 Trick riding is still prevalent today, both in the film world and in rodeo.
-Tad Griffith, who is a 3rd generation trick rider and at his prime was considered the greatest trick rider in the world, has taught actors how to trick ride for films like Keanu Reeves in John Wick 3, Alden Ehrenreich in Hail Caesar, and has performed trick riding in movies like The Mask of Zorro.
+Tad Griffith, who is a third generation trick rider and at his prime was considered the greatest trick rider in the world, has taught actors how to trick ride for films such as John Wick 3, Alden Ehrenreich in Hail, Caesar!, and has performed trick riding in films including The Mask of Zorro.
 His sons, Gattlin Griffith, Callder Griffith, Arrden Griffith, and Garrison Griffith, have all continued trick riding, on-screen and in the arena.

 One type of trick riding is known as "Roman riding", and is usually performed as entertainment in rodeos, circuses and horse shows.
 In Roman riding, the rider stands atop a pair of horses, tethered together, with one foot on each horse.

 "Roman standing racing" has been popular since the early days of rodeo, as a contest with prize money, where riders and horsemen race around a dirt track for the championship.

-"Roman running jump" is a specialty act, an exciting event where the rider and horses jump, at full gallop, over a convertible automobile or other barrier.
+"Roman running jump" is a specialty act, where the rider and horses jump, at full gallop, over a convertible automobile or other barrier.
 Ted Elder used this act only adding to the excitement by adding flames which the horse and rider jumped through.